The Institute for the Study of Western Civilization

 We believe that:

 - Any student needs a solid chronological structure of knowledge in order to understand any period of history;

 - The activities of great men and women often drive history and that the knowledge of their lives helps us to understand any period of history;

 - Various fields of study such as economics, sociology, anthropology must augment a historical core of study in order to understand any period of history;

 - And finally, that the artistic achievements of the human community provide important insights into the past and that the aesthetic experience should be part of any study of history.

 These principles animate both the teaching of Institute courses and activities with local educators.
 Beyond the central teaching activity of the Institute, there is also a program of outreach to the Bay Area educational community with special emphasis on the teaching of history in secondary education.
-We are able to offer a limited number of scholarships for teachers currently teaching in local high schools.
+We are able to offer a limited number of partial scholarships for teachers currently teaching in local high schools.